rozek1997/your-twitter/README.md

 # Your Twitter

-## Overview
-An application that allows you to download information from the Twitter API and present the results in a friendly, enjoyable way. <br>
+An application that allows you to download information about yours account from the Twitter API and present the results in a friendly, enjoyable way. <br>
 Presentation and login to Twitter account is done via web application.

 ## The application has been created with use: